hpi-swa-teaching/Liquid/packages/Liquid-Tests.package/LQAnswerPanelTests.class/README.md

 LQAnswerPanelTests is a class containing the tests for the class LQAnswerPanel in Liquid-Core.

-It currently tests whether the Toolbuilder is able to build an LQAnswerPanel and whether the tooltip is displayed corectly.
+It tests whether the Toolbuilder is able to build an LQAnswerPanel and whether the tooltip is displayed corectly.

 It has no inctance variables.